AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 sub-segment where each sub-segment becomes the VPC/VNet CIDR in the cloud.
 We recommend you deploy CloudN in its own subnet to maximize the number of VPC/VNets you can create.

-There are two ways to give CloudN its IP adddress: auto-generate by CloudN itself or statically assign one.

 Statically assign CloudN IP address
 ------------------------------------